-"Of course you need to consider medications if a child is about to fail to meet a major developmental milestone, or faces getting kicked out of school or being totally socially ostracized because they can't manage themselves," she says.
+"Of course, you need to consider medications if a child is about to fail to meet a major developmental milestone, or faces getting kicked out of school or being totally socially ostracized because they can't manage themselves," Honos-Webb says.

-Abramowitz says after she diagnoses a child with ADHD, she is sure to bring up the topic of medication in her first feedback session with parents.
+Other experts aren't likely to call for so many sessions before trying medication.
+Abramowitz says after she diagnoses a child with ADHD, she brings up the topic of medication in her first feedback session with parents.

 "There are many times when I recommend medications," she says.
 "If the parent is comfortable with the idea, I say, 'Let's do a trial.'
-And then we talk about what makes a trial good instead of sloppy, and I tell them what I hope their physician will do."
+And then we talk about what makes a trial good instead of sloppy."